code42/py42/docs/userguides/basics.md

 ## Dates

-py42 support unix epoch time when specifying dates in py42.
+py42 supports POSIX timestamps when specifying dates in py42.
 As an example, see the `departing_on_or_after_epoch` parameter in `py42.sdk.clients.departing_employee.DepartingEmployeeClient.get_all()` method.

 ```python